COOKHAM SLIPWAY

 Cookham Ferry Inn and Slip

-Cookham Ferry Inn and Slip, Right Bank 2003
+Cookham Ferry Inn and Slip, Left Bank 2003

-2006: The Ferry Inn is now an Italian Restaurant and bar -
+2006: The Ferry Inn then became an Italian Restaurant and bar -

 Cookham Ferry Inn and Slip

-Cookham Ferry Inn and Slip, Right Bank 2006
+Cookham Ferry Inn and Slip, Left Bank 2006

 1881: The artist George Leslie R.A. associated Cookham with another artist, Frederick Walker.